sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Create EPS files from PSTricks figures
+Short desc    : Create EPS files from PSTricks figures
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : Pst-eps is a PSTricks-based package for exporting PSTricks
+Descript     : Pst-eps is a PSTricks-based package for exporting PSTricks
              : images 'on the fly' to encapsulated PostScript (EPS) image
              : files, which can then be read into a document in the usual way.
 ```